SimchaTeich/OverTheWire/Natas/Level9 to Level10/README.md

 <img src="./1.png"></img>

 So, the forbidden characters are `;`, `|` and `&`.
-The solution of the previous step does not include these characters at all, so it is also valid here.
+My solution of the previous step does not include these characters at all, so it is also valid here.
 So the input will be: `. /etc/natas_webpass/natas11 #`

 <img src="./2.png"></img>